-The slices are shown in \autoref{fig.B21slices}.
-As for $S^5$, we obtain compact slices for the topologically twisted theory while those for the exotic theory are non-compact.
-Again, this property is due to the complexes of the two theories being, respectively, elliptic and transversally elliptic.
-The results for the trivial flux sector agree with those computed using \cite{Festuccia:2016gul,Festuccia:2018rew,Mauch:2021fgc}.
+The slices are shown in \autoref{fig.Y21cones}.
+As for $S^5$, we obtain non-compact slices for the exotic theory.
+Again, this property is due to the complex of the theory being transversally elliptic.
+The result for the trivial flux sector agrees with the one computed in \cite{Festuccia:2016gul,Festuccia:2018rew,Mauch:2021fgc}.

-\paragraph{General Case.} For arbitrary $p,q$ the choices of fiber and the corresponding charges of the modes have been introduced in \eqref{eq.freeactionYpq}-\eqref{eq.tYpq}.
+\paragraph{General Case.} For arbitrary $p,q$ the choice of fiber and the corresponding charges of the modes have been introduced in \eqref{eq.freeactionYpq}-\eqref{eq.tYpq}.
 Then, the (squashed) equivariance parameters read:

 As in the previous examples, we define

 and set the deformation to act only on the base:

 which is equivalent to